ai-dock/jupyter-pytorch/README.md

 - In Container Name enter `ghcr.io/ai-dock/jupyter-pytorch:latest`
 - In Registry Username enter `x` (Paperspace bug)
 - In Command enter `init.sh WORKSPACE=/notebooks`

+>[!WARNING]
+>Do not attempt to use tunnels to circumvent Paperspace restrictions (eg. SSH & private networking) - You will lose your account.

 ---